Fumi Okano (University of Tokyo)

 Her research will consider how the war changed dramatic works, with Brecht's adaptation plays as an important example.

-Fumi Okano is a PhD candidate at the Graduate School of Humanities and Sociology of Tokyo University.
+Fumi Okano is a PhD candidate at the Graduate School of Humanities and Sociology at the University of Tokyo.
 She also holds a master's degree from Tokyo University's Graduate School of Humanities and Sociology and a bachelor's degree from Tokyo University's Faculty of Letters.
 Her master's thesis was entitled "Brecht und die antike Tragödie – Über seinen Versuch der Ent-tragödisierung von Sophokles' Antigone".

 Her research focuses on the works of Bertolt Brecht, especially his adaptation plays.
 Having herself been a member of a traditional theatre group in Tokyo, she is interested in plays as something created not by an individual but by a group, as something that changes from the author when in the hands of others.
 Her doctoral research focuses on Brecht’s late adaptation plays as a whole, how his theatrical theory, historical background and the theatre groups he belonged to transformed original plays from the past, and how these same plays have changed over time.